 Tree size.
-Larger trees and branches inflict much more damage when they break off during a storm, but also
+Larger trees and branches inflict much more damage when they break off during a storm, but also create larger wounds.
+You will have to determine if the

-Table 1:
+Table 1: Trees species with moderate to high ability to resist decay

-Trees species with moderate to high ability to resist decay (arranged alphabetically by botanical name)
+(arranged alphabetically by botanical name)